lorenzo132/wm.lvh.lol/LOCAL_STORAGE_SETUP.md

 - Files are renamed with timestamps to prevent conflicts
 - File metadata is stored in localStorage
 - The server serves files statically from the `/uploads` directory

+### Production Setup
+- Frontend is built for production and served by the Express server
+- Single server handles both API requests and static file serving
+- Optimized for performance with minified assets
+- SPA routing handled by the server

 ### API Endpoints
 - `POST /api/upload` - Upload files